jasonroelofs/simple_aws/README.md

 ec2.DescribeInstances
 ```

-### Parameters
+### Parameters and Headers

-Adding parameters to your method calls follows similar rules, with some Quality of Life improvements.
+Parameters and Headers to actions are sent as defined in the official AWS documentation.
+They must be strings that exactly match the parameters and headers as defined for each action.
+For example, the "InstanceId" parameter of EC2's "DescribeInstances" action must be named "InstanceId", not :instance_id.
+That said, there are some Quality of Life improvements to parameter handling.
 The following three are equivalent:

 #### Just Call It